oat-sa/theme-toolkit/dev-items/readme.md

 + define overall process
 + check that we can do all the setup in grutn
 + generate correct ui/themes data in config file
++ write somewhere in act extension that themes need to be compiled with theme-toolkit

-* create init script
++ create init script
++ main use case documentation

+* refactor grunt script to remove parameter dependency
+- refactor grunt script to implement documented targets

+- namespace everything in gruntfile to "items" in case some "platform" targets are needed someday
+- all uses cases documentation & targets
 - live reload on recompile
-- write somewhere in act extension that themes need to be compiled with theme-toolkit
 - improve item resolver to work with directly exported items, instead of looking for assets in a 'asset folder'
 - write item update procedure
+- add rubrick blocs markup to test items (test scope, item scope)
+- add scrolling bar somewhere in test items
+- add a video to documentation ? (see lionel build process for an example)

 - tool limit: no authoring, select2.png problem,

 - tool longterm road map: retrieve items from tao instance, compile to data directory